bytedance/android-inline-hook/doc/manual.md

 `test_func_1` and `test_func_2` seem to form an infinite loop, but when `a < b`, the loop will terminate, so it is not really an infinite loop.
 (The arguments to call `test_func_1` in the `test` function are `a = 10` and `b = 5`, decrement `a` by `1` each time `test_func_2`)

-By default shadowhook prevents the reentrancy of proxy functions, because reentrancy can easily lead to an infinite loop between proxy functions.
+By default ShadowHook prevents the reentrancy of proxy functions, because reentrancy can easily lead to an infinite loop between proxy functions.
 But if this kind of reentrancy of proxy functions is what you need, please refer to the following example to use the `SHADOWHOOK_ALLOW_REENTRANT` macro and `SHADOWHOOK_DISALLOW_REENTRANT` macro to control the "reentrancy" of a code area in the proxy function:

 The following code hooks `test_func_1`, which uses the `SHADOWHOOK_ALLOW_REENTRANT` macro to allow reentrancy.